Shift Bristol Logo

 Studying in Bristol

 Many students move to Bristol in order to study on the Practical Sustainability Course - despite Bristol being a tricky city to find places to rent.
-To help students find housemates we have a Telegram group for students to join, so that you can look for house shares together, and we can signpost opportunities/links for you to explore.
+To help students find housemates we have a Telegram group for students to join, so that you can look for house shares together, and so we can signpost opportunities/links for you to explore.
 We also have a couple of temporary hosts, so if you need a couple of weeks or crash pad space to stay during transitional periods, we can put you in touch.

 Some students commute in order to study on the PSC but not need to move to Bristol.
 This works best when they can find accommodation from Mon eve to Thurs, so the commuting doesn’t take as much of a toll, and there is the opportunity for socialising outside of the course with the other students.